-The Office Manager is responsible for greeting students, parents, and visitors; answering the phone and providing general administrative support to the Housing Staff\The Office Manager will also assist with room assignments as needed and maintain a filing system of all housing students.
+The Office Manager is responsible for greeting students, parents, and visitors.
+The Office Manager is also responsible for answering the phone and providing general administrative support to the Housing Staff, assist with room assignments as needed, and maintain a filing system of all housing students.